mwufi/pytorch-gqn/README.md

 - Train the model (even 1 epoch helps!) and contribute the checkpoints to the world!
 - Analysis is _laaaacking_.
 Add more things to the `fun` folder!
 - Experiment with different domains!

+## License

+It's yours :) You wrote it.
+Now take good care of it